-There are obvious tell-tale signs that a house is unoccupied so make sure you don’t fall into the trap.
-There are simple measures you can put into place before you head off to fool potential burglars.
+There are obvious tell-tale signs that a house is unoccupied.
+Make sure you don’t fall into the trap.
+There are simple measures you can put into place before you head off, to fool potential burglars.

 - Ask your neighbour to also remove any post that is stacking up at the door.
-Alternatively you could sign up to Royal Mail’s Keepsafe service, which safely holds your post for anywhere between 14 to 66 days.
+Alternatively you could sign up to Royal Mail’s Keepsafe service.
+They’ll safely hold your post for anywhere between 14 to 66 days.

 - Invest in a light timer that comes on automatically in the evening.
-Make sure the lamp is out of view from the window – a big giveaway if someone was looking through your window.
+Make sure the lamp is out of view from the window.
+Otherwise it’s a big giveaway for someone looking through your window.

 Hide all valuables in a safe place that isn’t obvious

 Keep all valuables out of sight if someone was to look through the window.
-Don’t entice burglars by having all the latest gadgets in view, think smart about where you hide things.
-In the unfortunate event that a burglar does try and rob you, spread your valuables out around the house and don’t hide them in obvious places, like your sock drawer or under your bed.
+Don’t entice burglars by having all the latest gadgets in view.
+Think smart about where you hide things.
+In the unfortunate event that a burglar does try to rob you, spread your valuables out around the house.
+Don’t hide them in obvious places, like your sock drawer or under your bed.
 A smart tip is to wrap jewellery in tin foil and hide it among other food items in your freezer.

 Make sure you have the relevant home insurance

-Before you head off, make sure you have the home insurance cover you need and that it’s valid when you’re not there.
-Make sure you inform yourself of the exclusions in the policy too, you don’t want to be caught out by any surprises!
+Before you head off, make sure you have home insurance cover and that it’s valid when you’re not there.
+Make sure you inform yourself of the exclusions in the policy too.
+You don’t want to be caught out by any surprises!
 It’s also useful to find out how long your house can be empty for and take note of important contact numbers incase you need to call them when you’re on holiday.

 Don’t post on social media that you’re going on holiday